 - Skin irritation and redness

-Further, taking either morphine or hydromorphone long term can damage organs.
+Further, taking either morphine or hydromorphone long-term can damage organs.
 In detail, both opioids can cause respiratory depression in the lungs and make breathing difficult.
 Likewise, they’re linked to kidney, liver, and heart problems over time.
-Equally, the narcotics are highly addictive as the body builds up a tolerance.
+Equally, narcotics are highly addictive as the body builds up a tolerance.
 Thereupon, individuals must enter a morphine or hydromorphone addiction rehab program to prevent overdose.

 Differences Between Hydromorphone vs Morphine

 Of course, morphine and hydromorphone are hardly identical drugs.
 For example, morphine derives naturally from the opium poppy plant.
 Actually, scientist Friedrich Serturner first extracted it in 1803.
 In contrast, hydromorphone is semi-synthetic.
 It is a derivative of morphine that first appeared in 1922.
 Frequently, hydromorphone is sold as Dilaudid, whereas morphine has several names like Roxanol.

 As such, hydromorphone is stronger than its natural source.
 Markedly, one milligram of hydromorphone equals around 10 milligrams of morphine.
 Often, morphine is less expensive than brand names for hydromorphone.
 Moreover, morphine comes in more drug forms.
 For instance, you can get an injection of morphine into the muscle and under the skin.
 Another hydromorphone vs morphine difference is their availability in slow release forms.